philcali/aoc/README.md

 # Advent of Code

-I'm a little late to the game, but here's my solutions to the [Advent of Code][1].
+I'm a little late to the game, but here's my solutions to 2018 [Advent of Code][1].
-I'm purposefully not looking at existing solutions on the net (because that would ruin the fun out of it, right?)
+I'm purposefully not looking at existing solutions on the net (because that wouldn't be much fun, right?)

+## How this is organized

+Each of the years will be tags in this repo.

 ## How to run it

 All of the solutions are isolated as their own maven module, atm.
-The `aoc-cli` module contains all of the modules with a simple wrapper to trigger the daily solution and nay sub problem if it exists.
+The `aoc-cli` module contains all of the modules with a simple wrapper to trigger the daily solution and any sub problem if it exists.

 ```
 usage: aoc-cli